 For young professionals, “podcasts” were the most accessed source (highest score) for national and international news.
 No older adult listed “podcasts” as a source for national and international news.

-Participants gave high ratings to the Give 5 Take Action workshop at (8.67 out of 10), the effectiveness of the presentations by the “topic experts (9.00), the effectiveness of the intergenerational break-out group (8.67), and would recommend participation in a future Give 5 Take Action workshop to others (9.52).
+Participants gave high ratings to the Give 5 Take Action workshop (8.67 out of 10), the effectiveness of the presentations by the “topic experts (9.00), the effectiveness of the intergenerational break-out group (8.67), and would recommend participation in a future Give 5 Take Action workshop to others (9.52).

 Participants felt the workshop increased their sense of responsibility to help improve their community (9.00 out of 10), felt their participation in the workshop made them feel more connected to their community (9.00), resulted in them meeting people other than those with whom they normally interact (9.46), and enjoyed participating in the workshop (9.75).